 7) Games will be seven (7) innings in total with a maximum of five (5) runs scored each inning, excluding the 7th inning, which will be considered “open”.
-Tie games at the end of 7 innings will not be played out except for tournament knock out games, in which international rules apply.
+Games tied at the end of 7 innings will not be played out except for tournament knock out games, in which international rules apply.

 8) Team captains are responsible for their players, both on and off the field including fans and supporters.
 Abuse, physical and/or verbal will NOT be tolerated.
 Result: Team will be put on probation for the remainder of the season, including the tournament PLUS all of the following season.
 Should there be a 2nd offence, the team will be removed from league play.
 All of their wins will become ties as well as any remaining games to be played.
-In extreme circumstances, the league can remove a player for the remainder of the season including the tournament.
-The player is welcome to re-apply next season but is not guaranteed to return.
+Individual players will be subject of a disciplinary review by the executive.

 9) All participating players, on the field or in the dugout, are required to wear a shirt/jersey.
 Failing to adhere, the player will be removed from play and if it results in the team being unable to field enough players, the game will become a forfeit.

 10) Pitches will be in an arc of 6’ – unlimited from a distance 50’ minimum – 60’ maximum in line with 2nd base.
 The pitcher may not be closer/further than outlined.
 Result: If the pitcher is not within the 50’-60’ range, the pitch will be called a “ball” and the pitcher warned.
 If there is a 2nd offence, the batter will be awarded 1st base and the pitcher removed from the mound (not the game).
 The new pitcher will be allowed three (3) warm up pitches.